Study Abroad Guidelines

 If accepted to a program, students will be guided through next steps which include mandatory reviews for his/her progress toward graduation requirements and pro bono hours.
 Students will have the opportunity to accept/decline the study abroad nomination.

 Most our partnership programs are set up as reciprocal exchanges.
-The expectation is that we will nominate no more than two Penn Law students to any single program at one time.
+The expectation is that we will nominate no more than two Law School students to any single program at one time.
 With that said, we have historically increased or decreased our nominations in any given year based on the quality of the candidates being considered.

-In the case of ad hoc applications, Penn Law must also evaluate the specific overseas law program proposed by the student.
+In the case of ad hoc applications, the Law School must also evaluate the specific overseas law program proposed by the student.
 Such evaluations will consider the faculty and curriculum available to students, the administrative infrastructure to support their studies, compatibility of academic calendars, and access to necessary coursework in the proposed term.
 Please note that the Law School’s approval of past requests to participate in a particular ad hoc program does not guarantee that future requests will also be approved.

 Coursework and Transcripts